 The application for the ITE Teacher Excellence Award is to be completed using the following documentation and submitted to the ITE Awards Coordinator.
 Applications received after the closing date will not be considered.
 Applications must be completed using the attached form, with size 14 Arial font.

-Applications for the ITE Teacher Excellence Award must be submitted to the Awards Coordinator by 1st of October, 2019.
-Announcement and presentation of the ITE Teacher Excellence Award will be carried out at the annual ITE conference, Thursday 28th November 2019
+Applications for the ITE Teacher Excellence Award must be submitted to the Awards Coordinator by the October deadline.
+Announcement and presentation of the ITE Teacher Excellence Award will be carried out at the annual ITE conference.

 Each application for the Teacher Excellence Award must submit the following materials to the Awards Coordinator and Secretary:

 Two (2) letters of support for the nomination – One from the Nominator and one from the applicant’s direct supervisor.

 Assessment task information (Secondary teachers) and student work samples.

 Four (4) colour photos in .jpg format showing the applicant interacting with students.

 Photo releases must be provided for any photos submitted.